kjnodes/avail-node-configuration/README.md

 # Avail Node Configuration Script

-This project provides a Bash script to initialize and manage a Avail testnet node.
+This project provides a Bash script to initialize and manage a Avail mainnet node.
 The script provides multiple features such as initializing and upgrading the services, observing logs, and catching up quickly using a snapshot.

 ## Quick Start